-Factors that contribute to susceptibility include alcohol use, smoking, hepatitis C, HIV, iron overload, hereditary hemochromatosis gene (HFE) mutations, estrogen use, and UROD mutations.
+Factors that contribute to susceptibility include alcohol use, smoking, hepatitis C, HIV, iron overload, hereditary hemochromatosis gene mutations, estrogen use, and uroporphyrinogen decarboxylase (UROD) mutations.

 Diagnosis is established by finding substantial increases in porphyrins in urine or plasma and excluding other blistering cutaneous porphyrias.

 Treatment includes repeated phlebotomy or low-dose hydroxychloroquine or chloroquine; remission can usually be achieved within 6 months.

-Porphyria cutanea tarda (PCT) is a blistering cutaneous condition caused by a substantial deficiency of hepatic uroporphyrinogen decarboxylase (UROD), the fifth enzyme in the heme biosynthetic pathway.
+Porphyria cutanea tarda (PCT) is a blistering cutaneous condition caused by a substantial deficiency of hepatic uroporphyrinogen decarboxylase, the fifth enzyme in the heme biosynthetic pathway.
 Substrates for the deficient enzyme, which are porphyrinogens (reduced porphyrins), accumulate, are oxidized to porphyrins, transported to the skin, and cause photosensitivity.
 PCT is rare (prevalence approximately 1 in 25,000); however, it is the most common of the porphyrias.
 It is usually associated with liver cell damage.